 The Company retains the law firm of Castillo Laman Pantaleon and San Jose for legal services, where Atty.
 Roberto V. San Jose is a Consultant.
-In 2019 and 2018, ACR paid this law firm fees of P360,000.00 and P5,135,548.08, respectively.
-Included in the amount paid in 2018 is the P4,722,338.88 which pertain to legal advice and services on the partial divestment of Alsons Thermal Energy Corporation in 2017.
+In 2020 and 2019, ACR paid this law firm fees of P360,000.00 for each year.
+No special engagement was made during the years covered.
 The Company believes that the legal fees are reasonable for the services rendered.